One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 Budgeting for Iceland: If you are visiting Iceland for a short trip, we recommend keeping Reykjavik as the base and then taking day tours (instead of renting a car).
 Choose a hotel with a small kitchenette so that you can cook meals or grab groceries.

-Best time to visit Iceland: Iceland is an all year round destination.
+Best time to visit Iceland: Iceland is an all-year-round destination.
 Summers are quite busy, and accommodation in Reykjavik will be expensive.
-We recommend visiting Reykjavik in the off-seasons like late spring or fall months such as September and Iceland in October.
+We recommend visiting Reykjavik in the off-season, like the late spring or fall months, such as September and Iceland in October.

 Packing tip: Iceland is windy, and the weather is unpredictable.
 We highly recommend carrying/wearing waterproof shoes, lightweight jackets, and pants (in the winter).
-Plus don’t forget your universal adapter, power backup, and a Thermos (flask and food jar) to store food.
+Plus, don’t forget your universal adapter, power backup, and a Thermos (flask and food jar) to store food.
+Read: Our packing list for Iceland in October